extrude575757/web-sprint-challenge-authentication-and-testing/README.md

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Bcrypt helps encrypt passwords with the blowfish algorithm.
+It will encrypt the whole cookie needed for the password into a random string of characters.
+When encryption is used with bcrypt it will be a string that looks like

+     $10
+$2b$[cost]$NLHSKLDHFLKSJDLSLDKFJL.SKDJFKJSLDKFJSLADKJFKLD
+algo cost  \  22  salt          /\  31 hash

+The $ and . (dot) seperate the contents of the bcrypt hash.
+The first section is the algorythm.
+The 2nd section is the cost which is where it tells the processor how many times to recursivly loop threw the hash.
+Increasing that can increase the security but will also increase the time needed to make it functional.
+The third part is the salt which is then seperated with the . (dot) to show what the hash is for that chipher.

 3. How are unit tests different from integration and end-to-end testing?

+The main difference between integration testing and unit testing is unit tests are not flaky and are quicker tests than end-to-end testings.
+Its easier to know if something is broken or not since the tests are instant.

+  Integration testing requires environment variables and is good for cross compatability while devloping.
+End-to-end tests are good at capturing certain kinds of bugs, but their biggest drawback is that they cannot pin-point the root cause of failure.
+Anything in the entire flow could have contributed to the error.
+In large and complex systems, it’s like finding a needle in the haystack: you’ll find the root cause, but it will take time.
+Because unit tests focus on small modules that are tested independently, they can identify the lines of code that caused the failure with laser-sharp accuracy, which can save a lot of time.

+Another nice thing about unit tests is that they always work, and they work fast.
+Unlike end-to-end tests that rely on external components, unit tests are not flaky.
+If I can build a project on my machine, I should be able to run its unit tests.
+In contrast, end-to-end tests would fail if some external component, like a database or a messaging queue, is not available or cannot be reached.
+And they can take a lvery ong time to run.

+Unit tests allow developers to refactor and add new features with confidence.
+When I’m refactoring a complex project that has well-written unit tests, I run them often, usually after every small change.
+In a matter of few seconds, I know whether I broke something or not.
+Even better, a failing test usually prints a nice message telling me what broke: whether some GuardAssertion failed or the expected response was off by one, helps me isolate the failure.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It helps to insure the code is doing what the code says it does.
+It is very important for debugging purposes since it can leave additional logs and error messages to find inside information on any bugs within the software.
+Test driven devlopment also speeds up the production of the application by automated tests that can be ran upon refresh.
+With testing end-users can be assured the application will run exactly as inteded. .